-4. To determine the proportion of students at a university who favor the construction of a parking garage, a student senate member surveys students as they leave the student union.
+4. To determine the proportion of students at a university who favor the construction of a parking garage, a student senate member surveys students as they walk through central campus.
 This type of sample is a:

 (A) convenience sample.

 (B) simple random sample.